jeffreykegler/hoonlint/misc/whitespace.md

-This implies that, regardless of the number of runechildren in a backdented hoon,

-* the last runechild should be aligned at the anchor column;
+This implies that, regardless of the number of runechildren in a backdented hoon, the last runechild should be aligned at the anchor column.

-* every runechild before the last should be aligned one stop after than the runechild that follows it.

-* every runechild after the first should have be aligned one stop before the runechild that precedes it.

 In the vertical gaps that belong directly to backdented hoons, comments should be aligned with the runechild immediately following the gap.